webplatform/docs/concepts/Internet_and_Web/The_Web_Standards_Model/index.md

 == The reality of it all ==

 Something you should bear in mind when learning web standards is that what we are working towards here is an ideal.
-It would be so much easier if all web designers and developers used modern web standards and best practices to build web sites, and all browsers in use today supported web standards perfectly.
-Unfortunately, neither is true - for a start, the web professionals making web sites today have learned how to do so in many different ways, and at many different times.
-Some are still making web sites using bad practices like tables and spacer gifs, which is what most of us used to do back in the late nineties.
+It would be so much easier if all web designers and developers used modern web standards and best practices to build websites, and all browsers in use today supported web standards perfectly.
+Unfortunately, neither is true - for a start, the web professionals making websites today have learned how to do so in many different ways, and at many different times.
+Some are still making websites using bad practices like tables and spacer gifs, which is what most of us used to do back in the late nineties.
 Most web professionals taught themselves, and even those of us who did do an official qualification of some kind did not necessarily get taught "the right way" to do things.
 Many of the university and college courses out there are ...shall we say... behind the times.

 If you talked to many of those who do things using the old methods about updating their skill set, they would probably say "why bother - my way works, and I don't have time to learn new skills, so I'm just sticking to what I know."
-You can understand this argument, but if they could just take the time to update their skills, I'm sure they would find creating cross browser web sites and maintaining their code a lot easier.
+You can understand this argument, but if they could just take the time to update their skills, I'm sure they would find creating cross browser websites and maintaining their code a lot easier.
 They would also get better accessibility and SEO thrown into the bargain.
 For now, I'd advise those of you learning to do things right from the start with courses like this to carry on doing what you are doing!
 Also, if you get the chance to pass on some of these modern best practices to others, then you will be doing the Web a favour.

 And in terms of web browser support, all modern browsers now support HTML, CSS and JavaScript really well.
 The problem lies in legacy support for old versions of Internet Explorer - IE 6, 7 and 8 still have significant usage figures, so you may still be called upon to support these in web projects.
 You can work around lack of support for various features, and sometimes lack of support will mean a lesser (eg. it may not look as nice) experience that still works ok, rather than the site not working at all.
 This may still be fine, depending on your particular situation.